dsharlet/array/README.md

 ### Einstein reductions

-The `ein_reduce.h` header provides [Einstein notation](https://en.wikipedia.org/wiki/Einstein_notation) reductions and summation helpers.
+The `ein_reduce.h` header provides [Einstein notation](https://en.wikipedia.org/wiki/Einstein_notation) reductions and summation helpers, similar to [np.einsum](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html) or [tf.einsum](https://www.tensorflow.org/api_docs/python/tf/einsum).
 This is a powerful tool that allows expressing a variety of array operations in a safe and performant way.
 Einstein notation expression operands are constructed using the `ein<i, j, ...>(x)` helper function.
 `x` can be any callable object, including an `array<>` or `array_ref<>`.